 After polling other people who have used the Miniworks, we got this reply from a frequent camper and hiker, Andrew Reisert, who has owned this filter for around five years: It works like a champ.
 A tad heavy, and the ceramic filter can crack if it freezes overnight.
 Certain situations I've run into aren't so great though.
 Like on the Olympic Coast all the tannin in the water made me clean it between every liter or so.
 Also in the Yucky Kentucky, but then I also was pumping for two other people."

-As we mentioned, the filter has a long life and can treat up to 2000 liters in it's lifetime.
-As with many of the other traditional pump filters we've tested, the MiniWorks can only pump so fast.
+The filter has a long life and can treat up to 2000 liters in its lifetime.
+As with many of the other traditional pump filters we've tested, the Miniworks can only pump so fast.
 It is not a great choice for big thirsty groups, as it takes up to two minutes to pump out a liter.
 Thirsty hikers will be waiting a long time to drink if you're in a large group and only have this filter to fill each person's bottle.
 For large groups, we would recommend a gravity filter like the Platypus GravityWorks or the Katadyn Gravity Camp which can treat 4 and 6 liters respectively in a matter of minutes.

 Since this filter is the hardest to physically pump, it took around 30 seconds longer (two minutes) to pump a full liter than any of the other filters like the Katadyn Hiker Pro, but still does not require a long wait like the chemical treatments.
 The MSR TrailShot is faster and perhaps the next evolution of pump filters in a smaller, lighter package.

 Tipping the scales at 18 ounces, weight is the biggest downside to the Miniworks.
-It is the second heaviest filter, to the clunky Guardian.
-This makes it not the most ideal filter to carry with you on a backpacking trip.
-If you don't mind the weight, another filter of similar weight that we prefer is the Katadyn Vario.
+It is the third heaviest filter after the clunky Guardian and Vario - not the most ideal choice to carry with you on a backpacking trip.
+If you don't mind the weight, we prefer the Vario over the Miniworks.